NBISweden/workshop-genome_annotation/labs/annotation_assessment.md

 :question:From the comparison of your annotations (the pure abinitio Augustus one and the one made with MAKER) to the Ensembl annotation, which one **seems** to be the most comprehensive to you ?

 <details>
-<summary>:key: Click here to see the expected output of ensembl vs augustus
+<summary>:key: Click here to see the expected output of ensembl vs augustus.</summary>
 {% highlight bash %}
 gene sensitivity (mRNA level): 100.00% (0/0) (missing genes: 0)
 gene specificity (mRNA level):   0.00% (0/60) (wrong genes: 60)